Perl/PPCs/ppcs/ppc0022-metaprogramming.md

 ## Future Scope

-* Currently this PPC makes no consideration for whatever extra abilities may be needed when the `feature-class` branch is introduced.
+* Currently this PPC makes no consideration for whatever extra abilities may be needed for `feature 'class'`.
 It is expected that additional abilities will be wanted that can operate on classes and members of them (fields, methods, etc...).
 An insipration can be taken from `Object::Pad::MOP::Class` and related.
+The extensible design of the meta-objects provided here should make those additions easy by simply adding more methods and classes to represent them.

 * A tangentially-related topic is that of extended API/semantics for declarative attributes.
-The existing Perl attributes on variables and subroutines are nowhere near as powerful as the ones that will eventually be required by `feature-class` and are already implemented by `Object::Pad`.
+The existing Perl attributes on variables and subroutines are nowhere near as powerful as the ones that will eventually be required by `feature 'class'` and are already implemented by `Object::Pad`.
 Whatever extensions are added to core perl to eventually support this will likely have meta-programming accessor methods associated with these object instances too.

 * The set of functions provided here is fairly minimal, and no convenient shortcuts are currently considered.
 As use-cases arise, it may turn out that common patterns, such as reading the value of a given variable in a given package, turn out to be useful.
 Wrapper functions around these common behaviours could be added on a case-by-case basis.